-Since alocasia are tropical jungle plants, they need consistent moisture in their soil.
-The key to keeping them happy is to make sure the soil evenly moist, but avoid allowing it to dry out completely or become waterlogged.
-Your plant may need a little less water when growth slows in the winter, so keep an eye on the soil during the spring and fall transitions.
+Since kris plants are native to tropical jungles, they need consistent moisture in their soil.
+The key to keeping them happy is to make sure the soil evenly moist because, if it dries out completely, your plant will probably die pretty quickly.
+That said, your plant may need a little less water when growth slows in the winter, so keep an eye on the soil during the spring and fall transition periods.

 As you can probably guess, kris plants benefit from high humidity.
-Place your plant on top of a tray of pebbles with just enough water so that pebbles will elevate the bottom of the pot above the water line; this will add humidity to the air around your plant as the water evaporates.
+Place your plant on top of a tray of pebbles with just enough water so that the pebbles elevate the bottom of the pot above the water line; this will add humidity to the air around your plant as the water evaporates.

 You can also group your humidity-loving tropical houseplants together, which can help to create a more humid microclimate in your space.
 Consider running a humidifier near them to create the best conditions.

-Alocasia can also do well on a windowsill in your bathroom, where they'll get good light, and steam from the shower will add moisture to the air.
+Kris plants can also do well on a windowsill in your bathroom, where they'll get good light and plenty of moisture from the shower steam.

-Feed your alocasia with half-strength liquid houseplant fertilizer three or four times per year.
-Plant to repot your alocasia every couple of years or when it becomes root-bound (signs include roots growing out of the bottom of the pot and soil that drains too quickly because it is too bound up in the roots to absorb water).
-Be sure to cut back any shriveled or rotten roots before planting with fresh soil in a slightly larger container.
+Feed your kris plant with half-strength liquid houseplant fertilizer three or four times per year.
+Plan to repot it every couple years or when it becomes root-bound (signs include roots growing out of the bottom of the pot and soil that drains too quickly because it's too bound up in the roots to absorb water).
+Be sure to cut back any shriveled or rotten roots before replanting with fresh soil in a slightly larger container.

-Your alocasia may bloom, but its flowers aren’t particularly showy, with the tiny blooms growing on a buff-colored spadix surrounded by a pale green or white spathe, which is like a thick spike growing off of a stem.
+Your kris plant may bloom, but its flowers wont be particularly showy.
+The tiny flowers grow on a buff-colored stem, surrounded by a pale green or white spathe, which is like a thick spike growing off of a stem.

-Like many of their cousins in the aroid family, such as philodendrons, pothos, monstera, and ZZ plants, alocasia are easy to propagate via cuttings or division.
-The best time to divide your alocasia is in spring or early summer at the start of the growing season.
+Like many of their cousins in the aroid family, such as philodendrons, pothos, monstera, and ZZ plants, kris plants are easy to propagate via root division.
+The best time to divide your kris plant is in spring or early summer at the start of the growing season.